arohner/lein-beandock/README.md

 ## Usage

 - add `:docker {:repo "foo/bar"}` to your project.clj.
 (Same config used with [lein-docker] (https://github.com/arohner/lein-docker)
-- Add :aws :beanstalk config.
-Beandock is based on lein-beandock is based on [lein-beanstalk] (https://github.com/weavejester/lein-beanstalk), so all of the credentials, configuration, etc carry over.
+- Add `:aws :beanstalk` to your project.clj.
+Beandock is based on [lein-beanstalk] (https://github.com/weavejester/lein-beanstalk), so all of the credentials, configuration, etc carry over.
 At a minimum, you'll need an environment, and access keys specified.
 - Add a Dockerrun.aws.json file to the root of your project directory.
-If the Image Name string contains $VERSION, it will be replaced when uploading.

     $ lein beandock deploy env [version]

 Env is the name of an environment specified in :aws :beanstalk in your project.
 Version is a tag on the docker repo.
 If not specified, defaults to the latest tag of the project's docker repo, on the local machine.
+If the ["Image" "Name"] string in Dockerrun.aws.json contains $VERSION, i.e "foo/bar:$VERSION", it will be replaced with the image's tag when uploading.

 ## License